bensteinberg/a-novel-factory/README.md

 fake data, like names or addresses, to populate these fixtures.

-The misuse of `factory_boy` and `Faker` is to create a "factory" not for producing test fixtures, but for producing a "novel"--a text of at least 50,000 words.
+The misuse of `factory_boy` and `Faker` is to create a "factory" not for producing test fixtures, but for producing a "novel"—a text of at least 50,000 words.
 This code creates [factories](a_novel_factory/factories.py) for Novel, Chapters, Paragraphs, Sentences, Characters, and Titles, from bare specifications called [objects](a_novel_factory/objects.py).
 (In other contexts, the objects would be the actual data models used by the application under test.)
-The factories at the bottom level--Sentences, Titles, and Characters--use `Faker` to generate random text; Characters come from the [person Provider](https://faker.readthedocs.io/en/master/providers/faker.providers.person.html), Titles from the [lorem Provider](https://faker.readthedocs.io/en/master/providers/faker.providers.lorem.html),
+The factories at the bottom level—Sentences, Titles, and Characters—use `Faker` to generate random text; Characters come from the [person Provider](https://faker.readthedocs.io/en/master/providers/faker.providers.person.html), Titles from the [lorem Provider](https://faker.readthedocs.io/en/master/providers/faker.providers.lorem.html),